CIG-Research/Conscious-Information-Geometry/README.md

 spacetime, gravity, and classical behavior could be secondary manifestations of deeper informational organization.

-Although the present formulation is classical, the architecture naturally extends toward quantum information geometry by replacing probability distributions with density matrices and adopting quantum Fisher metrics.
+Although the present framework is classical, its architecture naturally extends toward quantum information geometry by replacing probability distributions with density matrices and adopting quantum Fisher metrics.
 This offers a potential pathway toward relating general relativity and quantum theory within a shared informational framework.

 In this sense, CIG outlines a unifying structural perspective in which physics, information, and integrated cognitive processes can be represented within a